Dehenna Davison: Personal life

 Davison married Hull City councillor John Fareham, who is 35 years her senior, in 2018 (when Fareham was 59 and Davison was 24).
 The couple appeared together on the Channel 4 documentary series Bride and Prejudice, which showed their wedding at the Guildhall, Kingston upon Hull.
 They separated before the 2019 general election.

 Davison came out as bisexual in 2021, and was the first openly bisexual female Conservative MP.

-Since 2022, she has been in a relationship with diplomat Tony Kay, the head of the Arabian Peninsula department at the Foreign, Commonwealth and Development Office.
-Kay became the deputy British Ambassador to Brazil in the summer of 2024 and Davison moved to Brasília in August.
+Since 2022, she has been in a relationship with diplomat Tony Kay.
+Kay became the deputy British Ambassador to Brazil in July 2024 and Davison moved to Brasília in August to join him.
+Kay has two children from a previous marriage.

 As part of Mental Health Awareness Week 2019, Davison discussed her personal experience of depression and suicidal ideation while working in London as a parliamentary aide, after her grandmother had been diagnosed with, and subsequently died of lung cancer.
 She has also been open about her past use of antidepressants.

-Awards

-In November 2023, Davison was named to the BBC's 100 Women list, which features 100 inspiring and influential women from around the world.